Choose your desired location:

 “How can my child try out climbing before committing to a full program?”

-- Parents Night Out – Sandy location only.
-This once a month program happens on the second Friday and Saturday of the month and is ideal for kids to check out climbing in a fun and relaxed environment.
+- Parents Night Out – Available at the Sandy and Lehi locations.
+This once a month program happens on the second Friday of each month and is ideal for kids to check out climbing in a fun and relaxed environment.
 This is a great option for parents who are not interested in climbing themselves, and would like their child to try climbing.

 - Summer Camp – This is how many kiddos get their start in climbing and is by far the largest driver for participants in our Youth Programs.
 We have one of the fastest growing summer camps in the valley!
 Click HERE to learn more about our camps!